sateesh2020/web-server-kit/docs/tools/CLI.md

 Done in 3.89s.
 ```

-You can use this command to delete any standard module that Apollo Universal Starter Kit comes with.
+You can use this command to delete any standard module that Web Server Kit comes with.

 ## Creating CRUD Modules with `addcrud`

 **NOTE**: The `addcrud` command is only available in the [cli-crud] branch.
 The master branch doesn't have this command!

 The `addcrud` command is similar to [`addmodule`](#basic-scaffolding-with-addmodule) in that it also generates the
 application modules.
 But the key difference between the two commands is that `addcrud` generates the server modules that
 you can use immediately by sending GraphQL queries, whereas `addmodule` creates _empty module templates_, and
 you still have to manually write all the queries, mutations, and schemas.

 `addcrud` does the following:

-* It generates the application module with the following key files:
+- It generates the application module with the following key files:
-  * `schema.graphql`, provides a description for GraphQL types, fields, and operations to perform on the created module
+  - `schema.graphql`, provides a description for GraphQL types, fields, and operations to perform on the created module
-  * `schema.ts`, implements the [Domain Schema] pattern for enterprise applications
+  - `schema.ts`, implements the [Domain Schema] pattern for enterprise applications
-  * `resolvers.ts`, contains GraphQL queries to perform CRUD operations
+  - `resolvers.ts`, contains GraphQL queries to perform CRUD operations
-  * `sql.ts`, provides the functions to access the database
+  - `sql.ts`, provides the functions to access the database
-* It creates the migrations (adds new tables) and seeds (adds the sample data) for the new entity you create
+- It creates the migrations (adds new tables) and seeds (adds the sample data) for the new entity you create

 You can generate a new application module with `addcrud` using the following command: